-1. Nine months from the permit effective date, submit to DEQ an evaluation study plan describing steps to be undertaken to identify the source of Cu, As, and Se at Outfall 008 discharge in order to comply with the limits set forth in section A.(10.) of the permit.
-The study should consider potential wastewater sources, practices such as vegetation management, and background sources.
+1. Nine months from the permit effective date, submit to DEQ an evaluation study plan describing steps to be undertaken to identify the source of Cu, As, and Se at Outfall 008 discharge in order to comply with the limits set forth in section A. (2.) of the

-- 2. Eighteen months from the permit effective date, submit a progress report describing the findings of the study.
+- permit.
+The study should consider potential wastewater sources, practices such as vegetation management, and background sources. - 2.
+Eighteen months from the permit effective date, submit a progress report describing the findings of the study.
 If a source of Cu, As, and Se has been identified, the interim report shall include proposed measures that will be evaluated to treat or eliminate the source of pollutants.
-If a source of Cu, As, and Se has not been identified, the interim report shall provide additional steps planned or necessary to comply with the limits set forth in section A.(10.) of the permit. - 3.
+If a source of Cu, As, and Se has not been identified, the interim report shall provide additional steps planned or necessary to comply with the limits set forth in section A. (10.) of the permit. - 3.
 Twenty-seven months from the permit effective date submit a progress report.
 If a source of Cu, As, and Se was identified in the 18-month report, this report should discuss the success of the efforts to treat or eliminate sources of Cu, As, and Se.
-If a source of Cu, As, and Se has not been identified, the interim report shall provide additional steps planned or necessary to comply with the limits set forth in section A.(10.) of the permit. - 4.
-Thirty-six months from the permit effective date the discharge shall be in compliance with the Cu, As, and Se limitations.
+If a source of Cu, As, and Se has not been identified, the interim report shall provide additional steps planned or necessary to comply with the limits set forth in section A. (10) of the permit. - 4.
+Thirty-six months from the permit effective date [October 1, 2020] the discharge shall be in compliance with the As and Se limitations. - 5.
+The limits for Cu shall become effective on October 1, 2022.
+The facility shall provide a quarterly progress reports to the Division.